lowdefy/lowdefy/packages/plugins/blocks/blocks-aggrid/README.md

   - `selected: object[]`: List of selected row objects.
 - `onFilterChanged`: Trigger event when the filter changes and pass the following to `_event`:
   - `rows: object[]`: List of row objects matched by the filter.
+  - `filter: object`: An object of objects where each key is the row being filtered.
 - `onRowClick`: Trigger event when a row is clicked and pass the following to `_event`:
   - `index: number`: Data index of the clicked row as per provided data array.
   - `row: object`: Row data object.